Banking and Investment

 The first question you need to ask yourself is: "What type of work do I want to do?"

-The most high profile firms in the sector are investment banks, retail banks, asset management, private equity and trading firms.
+The most high profile firms in the sector are investment banks, retail banks, asset management, private equity and quantitative trading firms.
 Many of them are household names and some serve a niche client base.
 It's a good idea to research and explore the various options so that you can find the right fit for you.

 Expand All